AmbireTech/adex-protocol/README.md

 1. The advertiser (demand side) starts a [campaign](#campaigns) with a total budget and certain parameters (ad units, targeting, min/max price per impression/click/etc.); this translates to opening an [OUTPACE channel](#ocean-based-unidirectional-trust-less-payment-channel-outpace); at this point the advertiser delegates two validators: one that represents them (advertiser-side [validator](#validator-stack)), and one that represents publishers (publisher-side [validator](#validator-stack)).
 2. Validator(s) have to accept that they're nominated for this channel (and prove that they're available) by broadcasting a signed message to the other validator(s).
 3. Publishers will query their own validator(s) for available demand (active channels) every time someone opens their website/app; the query will happen on the client side (in the browser/app), much like header bidding; the [AdEx AdView](#adview) will select one of those bids and relay that selection to the validators.
-4. The user will generate events (impressions, clicks, page closed, etc.) and send them to the validators.
+4. The AdView will generate events (impressions, clicks, page closed, etc.) and send them to the validators.
 5. The events will be reflected by the validators, creating a new state; each valid impression event is turned into a micropayment to a publisher; publishers will be immediately able to use that state to withdraw their earnings.
 6. Should the publisher decide to withdraw their earnings, they can withdraw from any number of channels at once.
 7. As long as the state keeps advancing, publishers have a constant guarantee of their revenue; should the state stop advancing properly, publishers can immediately stop serving ads (see [campaign health](#campaign-health)).

 The benefits of this approach are:

-* The only on-chain transactions are a deposit operation (which creates a campaign and a channel, `channelOpen`) and a withdraw (allowing any party to withdraw earnings, `channelWithdraw`);
+* Scalability: the only on-chain transactions are a deposit operation (which creates a campaign and a channel, `channelOpen`) and a withdraw (allowing any party to withdraw earnings, `channelWithdraw`);
-* Publishers have a constant guarantee that they can withdraw their latest earnings on-chain;
+* Publishers can withdraw their latest earnings on-chain at any time;
 * Since **OUTPACE** is one-to-many, a campaign can be executed by multiple publishers;
 * If new states are no longer created (someone is no longer online or is malicious), publishers can immediately stop delivering ads for this campaign (channel);
 * Allows off-chain negotiations: advertisers can bid for impressions in real time;